-This is especially the case If a product isn’t fault-tolerant or redundant.
+This is especially the case if a product isn’t fault-tolerant or redundant.
 The window of risk (WOR) could sneak up and potentially cause catastrophic data loss for the customer.

 Along those same lines, consider the average lifetime of a particular unit to prepare for asset disposition and destruction requirements.
 If you playing part in this process, you’ll want to have the pieces in place to safely and securely retire equipment, especially if on your customer’s behalf.

 Geography and transportation infrastructure has a tremendous impact on service supply chain management.
 For example, it’s the biggest supply chain challenge in India and an issue in fast-growing African markets.
-Regional transportation infrastructure can affect supply chains in industrialized countries as well.
+Regional transportation infrastructure can affect service supply chains in industrialized countries as well.

 Product registrations also matter.
 When companies activate their warranty and enter information, make it easy for them to input the physical location (including actual street address, not just the city or region) and the number/serial numbers of assets at that location.
 This information helps you make location decisions and provide better service to your customers.

-As global supply chains lengthen, every new link represents a risk.
+As global service supply chains lengthen, every new link represents a risk.
 Start-ups are in a particularly tenuous position with customers because there’s no history of good service and product reliability.
 Their “goodwill bank” has a very low balance, so early missteps can cause tremendous harm.